-As disappointing and extremely unprofessional as that experience was, it worked out in my divine favour because exactly a year later I was introduced to my current manufacturing partner, Mrs. M., and she is an absolute ANGEL!
-LOVE, LOVE, LOVE her!
+As disappointing and extremely unprofessional as that experience was, it worked out in my divine favour because exactly a year later I was introduced to my current manufacturing partner who is an absolute ANGEL!

-Mrs. M. is most definitely the reason for this collection coming alive in the manner and prestige that it is.
+This lady (and her establishment, of course), is the reason for this collection coming alive in the manner and prestige that it is.
 Even after approving the first design, she never fails to go out of her way and come up with better, higher quality alternatives during production to ensure that I get only the best for my debut collection.
 I am certain now, that my initial disappointment was definitely a much needed step to securing a life-long mutually respectable manufacturing partner.

 I know there are a number of you who reach out to me occasionally to figure out how I’ve done it and what path to take, but honestly, there really isn’t a sure way.
 It’s YOUR story and you have a right to make mistakes and fall flat on your face as many times as you need to thrive.
 I share my journey not only to reflect on my experiences as I continue to grow, but in hopes that my transparency will continue to inspire others to keep trying and keep failing- without failure, you will never know the taste of success.
 Do the research, ask A LOT of questions, and go with your intuition.
 No one knows your designs and vision like you do.
 If you think someone is not reciprocating your energy, respecting your vision or is diminishing your value, then by all means, do yourself the honour of re-evaluating the situation and determine if it is working out in your favour or against your mission.
 One things for sure, redirection should never be a hindering factor.
 Instead, think of it as an opportunity to explore new territories and expand your knowledge.